Computing Science BSc (Hons) 2021/22 entry

 This course has been developed and is taught by practising professionals and industry experts.
 Our academics bring a wealth of expertise to the classroom with many continuing to undertake research and other projects alongside teaching, meaning our students gain a well-rounded and relevant teaching experience.

-- Upon successful completion of this course, you will receive a qualification awarded by Coventry University.
+- Upon completion of this course, you will receive a qualification awarded by Coventry University.

-- You will have the opportunity for multi-campus learning in London, Coventry and Scarborough.
+- You will have the opportunity for multi-campus learning in Scarborough, Coventry and London.

 - Small tutorial group sessions ensure that you receive the mentoring help and support you need.